 Investments authorized under this policy include U.S. Treasury and agency obligations, bankers' acceptances, commercial paper, certificates of deposit, repurchase agreements, medium-term notes, the State's Local Agency Investment Fund (LAIF), mutual funds, and mortgage-backed securities.
-The policy further restricts investments such that the average weighted maturity of the Pool cannot exceed 550 days or 11⁄2 years.
+The policy further restricts investments such that the average weighted maturity of the Pool cannot exceed 550 days or 11⁄2 years unless economic trends or market timing indicate such investments are beneficial.

-During the year, the Pool earned an average yield of 4.69 percent.
-This compares favorably with the average yield of 2.91 percent for 90 day Treasury Bills although it falls short of the Consumer Price Index of 5.02 percent.
-In this fiscal year, the County of Fresno earned interest of \$16,298,000.
+During the year, the Pool earned an average yield of 2.879 percent.
+This compares favorably with the average yield of .54percent for 90 day Treasury Bills and the Consumer Price Index of negative 1.58 percent.
+In this fiscal year, the County of Fresno earned interest of \$10,853,000.

 The FCERA's Pension Trust Fund is governed by the Board of Retirement and asset management advisory firms administer investments.
 The Board has adopted an investment policy intended to provide sufficient benefits to plan participants within an investment structure that minimizes risk and maximizes investment return.
 Investments include common stocks, short-term corporate and government debt instruments, mortgage backed pass-through certificates and private market investments which includes real estate and alternative investments.
-For fiscal year 2007-08, the ratio of net investment income to total investments was (7.0 %) with net investment income totaling (\$189,911,000) and investments totaling \$2,655,643,000.
+For fiscal year 2008-09, the ratio of net investment income to total investments was (20.8%) with a net investment loss of \$451,499,000 and ending investments totaling \$2,173,317.